grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Johnny:** Because this is the place nearest to the request entry point where the behavior differs from the one we expect.
 As soon as the request reaches this point, its handling will stop and an exception will be thrown.
 We need to alter this code if we want the request to go any further.

-**Benjamin:** I see... so... if we didn't have the request deserialization code in place already, we'd start there, because that would be the first place where the request would stuck on its way towards it goal, right?
+**Benjamin:** I see... so... if we didn't have the request deserialization code in place already, we'd start there because that would be the first place where the request would get stuck on its way towards its goal, right?

 **Johnny:** Yes, you got it.